 Characterized by a sturdy, muscular physique and associated with a tendency to suppress emotions and to be stoic and self-reliant.
 People with this pattern may have difficulty expressing their emotions and may have a tendency to bottle them up.
 They may also be inclined to be independent and avoid asking for help.

-Energy goes up, out, and forward, "It hurts so I'll fight back."
-A child 10, 12, or 15 years old who figures out that he is "bigger and stronger" than his parents; it's a terrifying situation because he understands he has to handle all by himself.
+Energy goes up, out, and forward, “It hurts so I’ll fight back.”
+A child 10, 12, or 15 years old who figures out that he is “bigger and stronger” than his parents is a terrifying situation because he understands he has to handle it all by himself.

 Characterized by a large, imposing physique and associated with a tendency to be dominant, controlling, and forceful.
 People with this pattern may have a tendency to be bossy and may have difficulty cooperating with others.
 They may also be inclined to be competitive and may have difficulty acknowledging the feelings and needs of others.